-- 1. In the Windows Explorer, right-click the executable you downloaded and select Run as Administrator. - 2.
+- In the Windows Explorer, right-click the executable you downloaded and select Run as Administrator. - 2.
 On the Welcome to the Installation Wizard for Perceptive Content Server page, click Next. - 3.
 On the License Agreement page, review the information, scroll to the bottom of the agreement and click in the agreement field, click I accept the terms in the license agreement and then click Next. - 4.
 On the Setup Type page, choose the following type of installation and then click Next. - Stand-alone Instance for an active-passive server environment.
-The Destination Folder page appears.

-- Active-Active Instance for an active-active server environment.
-The Custom Setup page appears. - If you selected a Stand-alone Instance and want to change the installation location from C:\inserver\, in the Destination Folder page, click Browse.
+The Destination Folder page appears. - Active-Active Instance for an active-active server environment.
+The Custom Setup page appears. - 5.
+If you selected a Stand-alone Instance and want to change the installation location from C:\inserver\, in the Destination Folder page, click Browse.
 In the Change Current Destination Folder page, browse to the destination folder where you want to install the server files and then click OK.
-The Destination Folder page appears. - 6.
+The Configure Perceptive Content Database page appears. - 6.
 If you selected an Active-Active Instance and want to change the installation location, in the Custom Setup page, you must change both the Per-Server Files and the Shared Server Files instances using the following substeps. - 1.
 In the Custom Setup page, click Per-Server Files and then click Change. - 2.
 In the Change Current Destination Folder page, browse to the destination folder where you want to install the per-server files and then click OK.
 The Custom Setup page appears. - 3.
 In the Custom Setup page, click Shared Server Files and then click Change. - 4.
-In the Change Current Destination Folder, browse to the destination folder where you want to install the shared server files and then click OK. - 7.
-Click Next. - 8.
-On the Configure Perceptive Content Database page, select your preferred Database and then click Next.
+In the Change Current Destination Folder, browse to the destination folder where you want to install the shared server files and then click OK.

+- 7. Click Next. - On the Perceptive Content Server Information page, set your initial instance name and then click Next.